European Journal of Neuroscience

 Dr. Schnell's research for the benefit of paraplegic patients was supported by the Christopher and Dana Reeve Foundation.

-Dr. Schnell will receive this award of £3,000 at the upcoming FENS Featured Regional Meeting in Prague, September 11-14, 2013.
-She will give a Special Lecture at this meeting.
+Dr. Schnell received this award of £3,000 at the FENS Featured Regional Meeting in Prague, September 11-14, 2013, where she gave a Special Lecture.

 See also >>

 The FENS EJN Award is given in recognition of outstanding scientific work in any area of neuroscience.
 This is a personal prize of 10,000 GBP.
 In 2014, the award will be presented to Alexander Borst.